A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Nested Monte Carlo for a European call option

 Monte Carlo simulation is the standard method for computing risk measures.
 We refer to as standard \say{nested Monte Carlo} to the method that is illustrated in Figure~\ref{fig:nmc}.
 The outer stage of the simulation consists of a set of $n_0$ simulations, $X^{(i)}_{1:t}$, $i=1,\dots, n_0$, that are independent and identically distributed as the stochastic driver $X$ up to the risk horizon time $t$.
 The portfolio value $V_t^{(i)}$ for each outer scenario $X^{(i)}_{1:t}$ is estimated via the inner stage of Monte Carlo simulation by taking the sample mean of the $n_1$ inner simulations drawn for each outer simulation $X^{(i)}_{1:t}$.
 Once the empirical distribution for $V_t^{(i)}$ has been obtained, the desired risk measure is approximated via its empirical equivalent.
 While straightforward to implement, standard nested Monte Carlo leads to an exponential increase of simulations if applied to various risk time horizons.
 Hence it often cannot be in used in practice due to the large computational effort required.
 We illustrate these issues with the following initial example of a European call option.

-\subsection{Nested Monte Carlo for a European call option}
+\section{Nested Monte Carlo for a European call option}

-By way of example, we calculate the present value ($V_0$) and expected shortfall of $-\Delta V_1$ for a European call on an equity index.
+By way of preliminary example, we calculate the present value $V_0$ and expected shortfall of the one-year loss $-\Delta V_1$ for a European call on an equity index.
 We assume that we hold a short position in this call and therefore focus on the loss-making tail, that is, the tail where the equity index values are higher.

-The economic scenario generator is described in Section \ref{ESG app}.
+The economic scenario generator is described in Appendix~\ref{ESG app}.
 That generator maps $X$ to a vector of economic factors.
-This vector contains several components, among them the equity index $EQ_t$ and the cash account $C_t$.
-The European call payoff at time $T$ is $\max(EQ_T-K, 0)$ where $K$ is the strike of the option and $T$ its maturity.
-The variables $EQ_t$, $C_t$, and $K$ represent nominal---undiscounted---values.
+This vector contains several components, among them the equity index ${S}_t$ and the cash account $C_t$.
+The European call payoff at time $T$ is $\max({S}_T-K, 0)$ where $K$ is the strike of the option and $T$ its maturity.
+The variables ${S}_t$, $C_t$, and $K$ represent nominal---undiscounted---values.
 Hence for this portfolio there is one discounted cash flow at $T$, so that the terminal value function is

-In this example we work with two maturities $T=5$ and $T=40$ and for both $K=100$---that is, the option is at the money at time zero.
+In this example we work with two maturities $T=5$ and $T=40$ and for both strike price $K={S}_0=100$.
 The model has 3 stochastic drivers, $d=3$, and therefore there are 15 and 120 total dimensions---individual stochastic variables $X$---for $T=5$ and $T=40$, respectively.

-To establish the benchmark value---the closest we can get to the \say{ground truth} without using a closed form solution\footnote{There is a closed-form solution for this particular example but our intention is to exemplify the general case, which does not have one.}---we first run a very large nested Monte Carlo simulation, with \readdata{groundtruth_outer_sims} outer simulations ($n_0$) and \readdata{groundtruth_inner_sims} inner simulations ($n_1$).
+To establish the \say{benchmark value}---the closest we can get to the \say{ground truth} without using a closed form solution\footnote{There is a closed-form solution for this particular example but our intention is to exemplify the general case, which does not have one.}---we first run a very large nested Monte Carlo simulation, with \readdata{groundtruth_outer_sims} outer simulations ($n_0$) and \readdata{groundtruth_inner_sims} inner simulations ($n_1$).
 We then calculate the 99\% expected shortfall on the loss-making tail.
 When working with an empirical distribution, as we do here based on simulation data, the expected shortfall reduces to simply averaging the 1\% worst results.